 16) Apricot Mango – one of Cedar’s favorite juice flavors and it also makes excellent pops.

 18) “Glitter” pops – My son Cedar likes these these.
 Sadly, they take some time so I don’t make them often, but they’re fun.
 Sprinkle colored sugar into your mold.
 Fill the mold half way with water.
 Freeze a while.
 Sprinkle more colored sugar in.
 Add more water.
 Freeze.
 I can’t figure out how to simply mix the sugar in because it’ll melt and or sink to the bottom.
 These pops look more glittery if you make them with yogurt – the sugar doesn’t dissolve much in yogurt.
 Cedar loves ice though.
 So… we make them with water.

-22) Organic applesauce – sometimes thick applesauce needs to be mixed with a little water or it freezes funny.
+22) Freeze up some organic homemade applesauce – sometimes thick applesauce needs to be mixed with a little water or it freezes funny.

 23) Coffee pops – I’m a coffee freak so plain old coffee with lots of cream and sugar, frozen up in molds is fine with me.
 However, if you want to get super fancy you can add some organic chocolate syrup or even try a homemade Frappuccino recipe then freeze it.

 25) Tangerine juice – tangerine lime is really good too.

 27) Blend 6 oz fresh raspberries, 1 1/2 cup plain or vanilla organic yogurt, 3/4 cup water and mint (either a handful of fresh mint leaves, or 2 tsp mint syrup) together well and freeze.

 28) Blackberry ice cream for push pop style treats.

 29) Swirled pudding pops – grab any two flavors of pudding you like, pour into mold, then swirl the pudding flavors together with a knife before freezing.
 Need an homemade organic chocolate pudding recipe?